 You have a much better chance of earning links if people know who you are, and are aware of your content.
 This begins with networking.
 Reach out to influencers and other bloggers.

 Take time to find their best pieces of content and share them.
-Follow them on social media, and try to get to know them.
+Follow them on social media and try to get to know them; you can even subscribe to relationship-based link building services to simplify things.
 There’s a lot of link building that is based on relationships and reciprocation.

 Then, when you publish new content, let them know.
 Kindly ask them to share your content and with a bit of luck, you will be getting lots of traffic your way.